practice image

 B&E – Dismissed

 The Defendant was the prime suspect in a series of fires in the town of Clinton.
 Members of the Clinton Fire Department, Clinton Police Department, State Police, and Railroad Police descended upon the Defendant’s home armed with a search warrant.
 The police seized, destroyed or damaged the Defendant’s personal property.
 They attempted to question the Defendant, but he invoked his right to an attorney.
 However, when the police threatened to tear down the house and put his family on the street, the Defendant confessed to the setting the five fires.
 After a four month long hearing on Attorney Mahoney’s motion to suppress the Defendant’s confession, the judge ruled the confession inadmissible.
-On the day of trial, Mahoney filed a motion in limine, convincing the trial judge to rule that the prosecutor couldn’t introduce additional statements from the Defendant that had not been suppressed.
+On the day of trial, Boston Criminal Defense Attorney Kevin Mahoney filed a motion in limine, convincing the trial judge to rule that the prosecutor couldn’t introduce additional statements from the Defendant that had not been suppressed.
 The District Attorney’s Office was forced to dismiss all the charges.

 Commonwealth vs. G.B., Framingham District Court